spacetelescope/pandokia/doc/source/runner_fctx.rst

 it takes values from the environment, or it uses defaults.
 The default pandokia log file is named "PDK_LOG".

-Using with the "run" test runner
+Using with the "run" test runner, option A
 -----------------------------------------------------------------------------

 The "run" test runner just runs an external program that is pdk-aware.
-You would have your normal build system compile the test (as shown above), then define the test something like this:
+You would have your normal build system compile/install the test somewhere and then define the test as a shell script something like this:

 pdk_runners: ::